stadium-software/spinners/README.md

 2. Set the color (e.g. #ffffff)
 3. Copy the Data URL option
 4. Paste the value into the "url" property in the css below
-5. Add the CSS below to the stylesheet of your application
+5. Add the ".spinner-type-custom" style to the stylesheet of your application

 ![](images/CustomSpinnerSelect.gif)